NG-NEST/ng-nest/lib/ng-nest/ui/date-picker/examples/en_US/default/year-month/readme.md

 ---
 order: 2
-label: '选择年月'
+label: 'Year month'
 ---

-使用 `type` 属性来设置选年份或月份
+Use the `type` attribute to set the selected year or month.